 More than 100% of original value – 2% of realized value plus 20% of excess over original value

-Endowment Spending Policy: The endowment spending policy allocates a fixed percentage of a market value average (referred to as the distribution) to each individual fund within the endowment to be utilized for the specific charitable purpose of that fund.
-The spending policy calculates the distribution on the basis of 4.25% of the 20-quarter moving average of the endowment’s market value, as adjusted for new gifts.
+Endowment Distribution Policy: The endowment distribution policy allocates a fixed percentage of a market value average (referred to as the distribution) to each individual fund within the endowment to be utilized for the specific charitable purpose of that fund.
+The distribution policy calculates the distribution on the basis of 4.25% of the 20-quarter moving average of the endowment’s market value, as adjusted for new gifts.
 The annual distribution is allocated on a monthly basis to each individual fund and is funded, first from current ordinary income (e.g., interest dividends) and second from capital gains.

 The foundation maintains information on many alumni, donors and friends of the university and its affiliates.
 Some of this information is generally available from third-party sources such as the internet or other sources.
 Constituent information maintained by the foundation will not be disclosed to any third party without the constituent’s express written consent.
 The foundation also maintains internal reports documenting donor giving records and other financial information, contacts, philanthropic interests and cultivation strategies.
 This information is considered internal work product and would be considered trade secret information vital to the foundation’s business objective.
 This information is protected under Nebraska’s Trade Secrets Act and will not be disclosed to any external source, unless required to do so by law.
 In the event any constituent wishes to see his or her own biographical data, past giving information or direct correspondence to and from the foundation, the foundation will generally provide a reasonable opportunity to view such data during regular business hours at one of the foundation’s offices.